Financial Aid Payments

 If your financial aid is reduced after you’ve completed your Billing Worksheet/Payment Plan Enrollment Form

-Remember, financial aid awards are tentative and based on your continued enrollment and other eligibility requirements.
-If you become ineligible for any award after you’ve included it when completing your billing worksheet and/or payment plan calculation, you should visit the Student Financial Services Office to revise your payment obligation.
-Whenever you decide to change your class schedule by reducing or increasing the amount of credits you will be taking, always check with the Financial Aid Office to determine how it will affect your aid and your tuition and fee bill.
+Financial aid awards are tentative and based on your continued enrollment and other eligibility requirements.
+If you become ineligible for any award after you have included it when completing your billing worksheet and/or payment plan calculation, you should visit the Student Financial Services Office to revise your payment obligation.
+Whenever you decide to change your class schedule by reducing or increasing the amount of credits you will be taking, always check with the Student Financial Services Office to determine how it will affect your aid and your tuition and fee bill.

-If you ever receive an overpayment of Financial Aid due to a determination of ineligibility, you will be responsible for any additional balance that results from a reduction in your financial aid.
-In addition, if you’ve already received a refund for excess aid that you subsequently became ineligible for, you will be required to repay that amount to the school.
+If you receive an overpayment of financial aid due to a determination of ineligibility, you will be responsible for any additional balance that results from a reduction in your financial aid.
+In addition, if you've already received a refund for excess aid that you subsequently became ineligible for, you will be required to repay that amount to the school.